pixie-io/blog.px.dev/content/blog/etcd-6-tips/index.md

 The leader node is responsible for handling incoming write transactions from the client.
 The write operation is written to a Raft log entry, which the leader broadcasts to the followers to ensure consistency across all nodes.
 Once a majority of the followers have successfully acknowledged and applied the Raft log entry, the leader considers the transaction as committed.
 If at any point the leader is unable to receive acknowledgement from the <em>majority</em> of followers, (for instance, if some node(s) fail), then the transaction cannot be committed and the write fails.

 As a result, if the leader is unable to reach a majority, the cluster is declared to have "lost quorum" and no transactions can be made until it has recovered.
-This is why it is recommended to <u><a name="nodes">carefully tune the number of etcd nodes in your cluster</a></u> to reduce the chance of lost quorum.
+This is why you should <u><a name="nodes">carefully tune the number of etcd nodes in your cluster</a></u> to reduce the chance of lost quorum.

 A good rule of thumb is to select an odd number of nodes.
 This is because adding an additional node to an odd number of nodes does not help increase the failure tolerance.
 Consider the following table, where the failure tolerance is the number of nodes that can fail without the cluster losing quorum: